MEGATRON: The environments of Population III stars at Cosmic Dawn and their connection to present day galaxies: Method

 \subsection{Structure finding}

-For the purpose of this work, we use a halo catalogue which differs from that used in the main simulation paper also including analysis of Pop.~III systems \citep{Katz2025MegP1}.
-We identify dark matter halos and subhalos using the \textsc{rockstar-galaxies} structure finder \citep{behroozi_rockstar_2013}, retaining all halos with more than 30 particles ($\gtrsim \SI{e6}{\Msun}$) to ensure completeness on halos forming Pop.~III stars, down to halo masses of $7\times10^5\,\rm M_\odot$.
+For the purpose of this work, we use a different halo catalogue from that used in the main simulation paper \citep[which also includes an analysis of Pop~III systems;][]{Katz2025MegP1}.
+We identify dark matter halos and subhalos using the \textsc{rockstar-galaxies} structure finder \citep{behroozi_rockstar_2013}, retaining all halos with more than 30 particles ($\gtrsim \SI{e6}{\Msun}$) to ensure completeness on halos forming Pop~III stars, down to halo masses of $7\times10^5\,\rm M_\odot$.
 Halo merger trees are constructed using the \textsc{yt} \citep{turk_yt_2011} and \textsc{tangos} \citep{pontzen_tangos_2018, pontzen_tangos_2023} packages.
 We make use of the \texttt{crosslink} command from \textsc{tangos} to link the same DM structures across the different \textsc{megatron} simulations if they are initialized with the same ICs, allowing us to track the same halos across different runs.

-\subsection{Tracing Pop.~III stars}
+\subsection{Tracing Pop~III stars}

 Running the simulations to $z=0$ is too computationally expensive.
-To find where Pop.~III stars reside at $z=0$, we trace the positions of Pop.~III stars in the simulations at the last available snapshot $(z\sim 8.5)$ to $z=0$ using a dark matter-only (DMO) simulation run with the same initial conditions and the same DM mass resolution.
-The large scale formation of structures is driven by the dark matter field, and should proceed to form the same halos, at least in the regime of the Pop.~III formation phase.
+To find where Pop~III stars reside at $z=0$, we trace the positions of Pop~III stars in the simulations at the last available snapshot $(z\sim 8.5)$ to $z=0$ using a dark matter-only (DMO) simulation run with the same initial conditions and the same DM mass resolution.
+The large scale formation of structures is driven by the dark matter field, and should proceed to form the same halos, at least in the regime of the Pop~III formation phase.
 While non-linear coupling from baryonic feedback will cause the matter-power spectrum to deviate from that of a pure DM result at low-$z$, we expect mergers and tidal stripping between halos in the DMO run to follow closely that of a hydro run.

-We match the IDs of DM particles that are near Pop.~III remnants at $z=8.5$ with their positions in the DMO simulations at $z=0$.
-In our analysis, we trace groups of DM particles using a physical distance criteria from the Pop.~III star.
-For the purpose of this work, we choose to track the 25 DM particles which are closest (in physical space) to each Pop.~III star at $z\sim 8.5$.
-We then find them at $z=0$ in the DMO simulation and assign them to the main halo or subhalos according to the halo catalogue.
+We match the IDs of DM particles that are near Pop~III remnants at $z=8.5$ with their positions in the DMO simulations at $z=0$.
+In our analysis, we trace groups of DM particles using a physical distance criteria from the Pop~III star.
+For the purpose of this work, we choose to track the 25 DM particles which are closest physically to each Pop~III star at $z\sim 8.5$.
+We find them at $z=0$ in the DMO simulation and assign them to the main halo or subhalos according to the halo catalogue.